 As with the causes, symptoms of TMJ disorder vary greatly between patients.
 TMJ symptoms often mask themselves or are similar to those of other medical conditions, making diagnosis difficult.

-Dr. Freano may recommend the use of a mouth guard or dental splint to alleviate specific symptoms of TMJ disorder.
-A mouth guard or splint is often a first step, used early in treatment and not needed as a long term solution.
+Dr. Freano may recommend the use of a mouthguard or dental splint to alleviate specific symptoms of TMJ disorder.
+A mouthguard or splint is often the first step, used early in treatment, and not needed as a long-term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction Therapy

-When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring the teeth into proper contact.
-This will allows the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.
+When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring your teeth into proper contact.
+This will allow the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.